 Prior to her return to South University, Morris served on the inaugural faculty of the University of Arkansas for Medical Sciences Physician Assistant Program as an assistant professor.
 Her duties included lecturing and collateral duties in admissions before becoming the Director of Clinical Education.

 Her practice background includes emergency medicine, family medicine and urgent care.
 She has a special clinical interest in rheumatology, specifically myositis, and infectious disease.

-Morris currently serves as a member of the Finance Council for the Physician Assistant Education Association.
+Morris previously served as a member of the Finance Council for the Physician Assistant Education Association.
 She has also been involved in medical mission work in Guatemala, and served in the U.S. Marine Corps’ active duty and active reserves.

 She’s a member of Pi Alpha, National Honor Society for Physician Assistants, American Academy of Physician Assistants, Society of Emergency Medical Physician Assistants, Georgia Association of Physician Assistants and the South Carolina Academy of Physician Assistants.